 #12 - The burning of fossil fuels is the largest energy source of GHG emissions1

-Human activities across the United States contributed a large source of greenhouse gases (GHG).
+Human activities across the United States contribute to a large source of greenhouse gases (GHG).
 Activities such as burning fossil fuels for electricity, heat, and transportation generate the largest share of GHG.

 #13 - The global cost of air pollution from fossil fuels has reached an estimated US$8 billion per day2